 Please arrive at the Radiology (X-ray) reception desk at the time stated in your child's appointment letter.
-This is one hour before the injection is due to be given, so your child can have local anaesthetic cream applied to numb the skin.
+This is one hour before the injection is due to be given, so your child can have local anaesthetic cream applied to numb the skin before the injection.